Continuous collection of all signaling and media packets for any traffic volumes.

 View contents of just one packet, one leg, all legs in a call, or any manually chosen packets in one window.

 - Compare contents of 2 or more packets in parallel viewing windows.
+Or get a diff of 2 packets.

 - Easily navigate H.323 packets via collapsible tree structure.